 Migration and the 2030 Agenda: A Guide for Practitioners

-It is accompanied with two complementary tools that illustrate the linkages between migration and the SDGs: (I) a comprehensive booklet which outlines the linkages between migration and each SDG (EN / FR / ES) and (II) a poster which summarizes these linkages (EN / FR / ES).
+The guide is accompanied by two complementary tools that helps illustrate linkages between migration and the SDGs: (i) a comprehensive booklet which outlines the linkages between migration and each SDG and (ii) a poster which summarizes these linkages.